 If you feel the courts failed to give you the ruling you deserve in your divorce, you have the right to contest their decision.
 This is done by appealing to a higher court called the Court of Appeals, where basically you are asking for a review of the decision in your case.
-The Kramer Law Firm represents clients in Florida family law appeals.
+The New Future Divorce & Family Law Firm represents clients in Florida family law appeals.

 You must have a legal basis to appeal.
 In other words, an appeal should be an appropriate action under the circumstances of your case – not just because you disagree with the judge.
 Some examples of reasons why a divorce judgment should be changed are:

 - fraud was committed on the court by your spouse

 - the court may have made a legal error

 - the judge may have abused his or her discretion